-There are male (staminate) and female (pistillate) flowers (unisexual flowers) on a single plant (monoecious), and these grow singly, appearing from the leaf axils.
-Flowers have five fused yellow to orange petals (the corolla) and a green bell-shaped calyx.
-Male flowers in Cucurbitaceae generally have five stamens, but in Cucurbita there are only three, and their anthers are joined together so that there appears to be one (Mabberley,2008).Female flowers have thick pedicels, and an inferior ovary with 3-5 stigmas that each have two lobes (Lu and Jeffery, 2015).
+Pumpkin vegetable is a monoecious plant which have both male and female flower in a single plant.
+It is mainly seed propagated, day neutral and well grown in tropical and sub-tropical region of the world.
+The typical cultivated species has five-lobed leaves with long petioles with the leaves alternately arranged on the stem.
+The stems are angular, spring like tendrils grow from each node.
+Egg shaped to heart shaped leaves, leaves may or may not have white spots.
+Fruits size and color are various according to species.
+Cucurbitaceae male flower generally have five stamens, but in Cucurbita there are only three, and their anthers are joined together so that there appears to be one (Mabberley, 2008).
+Female flowers have thick pedicels, and an inferior ovary with 3-5 stigmas that each have two lobes (Lu and Jeffery, 2015).
 The calyx of Cucurbita moschata male flowers is comparatively short (Saade et al., 2013).